Education in Malaysia: Tertiary education

-There are a number of public universities established in Malaysia.
-The academic independence of public universities' faculty has been questioned.
-Critics like Bakri Musa cite examples such as a scientist who was reprimanded by Deputy Prime Minister Najib Razak for "publishing studies on air pollution" and a professor of mathematics at the National University of Malaysia who was reproved for criticising the government policy of teaching mathematics and science in English at the primary and secondary levels.
+There are 20 public universities established in Malaysia with each have differences specialization.
+The universities is separated into several types, such as Research based (University Malaya, Universiti Kebangsaan Malaysia, Universiti Sains Malaysia, University Putra Malaysia and University of Technology Malaysia).
+There is also TVET based such as Malaysian Technical University Network, focused university (such as Sultan Idris Education University) and comprehensive university (such as Universiti Malaysia Sarawak, Universiti Malaysia Sabah).
+Islamic university such as International Islamic University Malaysia is established under OIC funding.
+Universiti Teknologi MARA is established to assist rural Malays.

 Students have the option of enrolling in private tertiary institutions after secondary studies.
 Private universities are gaining a reputation for international quality education and students from all over the world attend them.
-Many of these institutions offer courses in co-operation with a foreign institute or university — especially in the United States, the United Kingdom and Australia — allowing students to spend a portion of their course abroad as well as getting overseas qualifications.
-One such example is Tunku Abdul Rahman University College which partnered with Sheffield Hallam University and Coventry University.
+Many of these institutions offer courses in co-operation with a foreign institute or university – especially in the United States, the United Kingdom and Australia – allowing students to spend a portion of their course abroad as well as getting overseas qualifications.
+One such example is Universiti Tunku Abdul Rahman which partnered with National Taiwan University, National Yang Ming Chiao Tung University, Regensburg University of Applied Sciences and Tunghai University.

 Many private colleges offer programmes whereby the student does part of his degree course here and part of it in the other institution; this is called "twinning".
 The nature of these programs is diverse and ranges from the full "twinning" program where all credits and transcripts are transferable and admission is automatic to programs where the local institution offers an "associate degree" which is accepted at the discretion of the partnering university.
 In the latter case, acceptance of transcripts and credits is at the discretion of the partner.
 Some of them are branch campuses of these foreign institutions.
 In addition, four reputable international universities have set up their branch campuses in Malaysia since 1998.
 A branch can be seen as an 'offshore campus' of the foreign university, which offers the same courses and awards as the main campus.
 Local and international students can acquire these identical foreign qualifications in Malaysia at a lower fee.

 Some of the foreign university branch campuses in Malaysia are: